-Do you like standing out as a general transcriptionist?
-Do you enjoy being referred to and seen as the go-to-person for general transcription work?
-Well, if you do, then master the following general transcription skills, and become an effective general transcriptionist.
+Would you like to stand out as a general transcriptionist?
+Would you enjoy being referred to and seen as the go-to-person for general transcription work?
+Well, if so, then master the following general transcription skills to become a transcriptionist that everyone wants to hire.

 1. Listening Skills